atsb/Hiigara/README.md

 1. Open the provided xcode project
 2. Build the project

 NOTE: macOS users, I strongly advise you to have macports and to have sdl2 development libs installed in /opt/local/include and /opt/local/lib.
 This is the location that is hardcoded in kas2c, biggie and in the xcode project.
-Having a universal SDL2.framework in your Library/Frameworks directory is also a pre-requisite to building.
+A universal SDL2.framework is already provided in the Mac directory.

 Enjoy using Hiigara as much as I did porting it.